venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/kafka.md

 - Active SDDCs Count
 - Active Users Count
 - Latency Trends
-- Anomaly Detection - Abnormal change in trends
+- Anomaly Detection - Abnormal change in trends - Using Moving Average algorithms.

 KTable is localized in-memory store, used groupy and aggregate events, can be configured to use with ROCKS_DB by default.